riordanmr/miscprogs/README.md

 # miscprogs
-Miscellaneous programs too small to have their own repository
+Miscellaneous programs too small to have their own repository.